Inflectra/rapise-dynamics365-fo/README.md

 Clicks toolbar button.
 E.g. New, Edit, Delete.

+### DfoExpandCombobox

+Expands a combobox on a form.

 ### DfoSetFieldText

 Enters text into a field.
 Specify field name and text value.